hytechclub/hytechclub.github.io/Spring2021FormerStudents.md

 We are excited to announce that Hyland will be offering Virtual Hy-Tech Club once again for the upcoming Spring semester.
 We hope you are able to join us in a virtual format this Spring.

 We understand that each student's availability will look different this upcoming Spring semester, and we will try to be as flexible as possible with our schedule.
 During the application process students are asked to indicate their availability.
-- The Club will meet on either Tuesdays or Wednesdays, from either 4-6PM ET.
+- The Club will meet on either Tuesdays or Wednesdays, from 4-6PM ET.
 - The schedule will be finalized based on the majority of student availability.

 ## Spring 2021 Virtual Course Offerings